davidzenisu/grade-calculator/README.md

 ```

 You can preview the production build with `npm run preview`.
-Build ar automatically triggered on each push/merge to the main branch
+Build ar automatically triggered on each push/merge to the main branch.
+Detail can be found in the `.github/workflows` action templates.

 > The adapter to deploy this application as an Azure SWA is already configured.